Clester31/tf2-unboxing-simulator/README.md

 # TF2 Unboxing Simulator

 This is a fully functioning loot crate unboxing simulator based off of Team Fortress 2 cosmetic crates.
 Experience the thrill of spending $2.49 to be rewarded with an item that will probably resell for less than ten cents.
-Also doubles as an anit-gambling PSA
+Also doubles as an anti-gambling PSA

 ## Features
 - **Accurate item pricing**: All item prices are fetched using the backpack.tf API